-Looking for a safe and accessible account that offers decent interest rates?
-Read on to learn how SuperMoney's tools can help you compare and filter savings accounts (some of which are our partners).
+Are you in the market for a savings account?
+Read on to learn how SuperMoney's tools can help you compare and filter savings accounts.

-A savings account is a great place to keep your emergency fund.
-Savings accounts are easy to open, and often have lower fees and minimum balance requirements than checking accounts.
+A savings account is a great place to keep your emergency fund and earn interest.
+Savings accounts are easy to open and often have lower fees and minimum balance requirements than checking accounts.
 The Consumer Finance Protection Bureau recommends having at least $400 in a savings account as an emergency fund.
 However, it's better if you can have at least three months of living expenses in your fund.
 Just putting aside $5 to $10 a week can go a long way towards achieving financial security.

 How do you compare savings accounts?